 Making Pumpkin Spice Hot Chocolate

 The first time I heard about Pumpkin Spice Hot Chocolate was on my friend Sarah’s blog, Champagne Tastes.
 Her photos looked so decadent and her description so cozy that I knew this would be a pumpkin spice concept I could embrace.

-Of course, once I was alerted to the existence of Pumpkin Spice Hot Chocolate, I started seeing it everywhere.
+Of course, once I realized Pumpkin Spice Hot Chocolate existed, I started seeing it everywhere.
 In coffee shops, in canisters as mixes in my favorite gourmet stores, on towering displays at the grocery store.

 I must’ve been living under a rock in autumns past!

 Making Pumpkin Spice Hot Chocolate at home couldn’t be easier.
 It takes less than 10 minutes from start to finish with a single pot on the stove and a whisk.
 Made with real pumpkin puree and quality chocolate, it’s an extra-rich, indulgent sip to warm you up on a chilly night.